matt-tyas/prototype-website/README.md

 Once this finishes running, you can build the project by running the command `grunt`

+Credit where is is due.
+This is not a fork exactly, but an idea I got from [github.com/buildingblocks](https://github.com/buildingblocks/bb-prototype-website).
+I have heavily simplified their very clever work to suit my own needs.

 ### [Assemble](http://assemble.io/)?

 Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.